 Figure 1.2

-In March 2024, the EDDR for England varied across the 42 ICB between 53.8% (Herefordshire and Worcestershire) and 75.5% (South Yorkshire).
-One ICB was significantly above the 66.7% national aspiration (South Yorkshire) and 14 below it (Suffolk and North East Essex, Cambridgeshire and Peterborough, North East London, Birmingham and Solihull, Shropshire, Telford and Wrekin, Coventry and Warwickshire, Herefordshire and Worcestershire, Humber and North Yorkshire, Kent and Medway, Bath and North East Somerset, Swindon and Wiltshire, Cornwall and the Isles of Scilly, Devon, Dorset, and Somerset).
+In September 2024, the EDDR for England varied across the 42 ICB between 54.7% (Herefordshire and Worcestershire) and 75.9% (South Yorkshire).
+2 ICB were significantly above the 66.7% national aspiration (South Yorkshire and Greater Manchester) and 11 below it (Cambridgeshire and Peterborough, Suffolk and North East Essex, Coventry and Warwickshire, Herefordshire and Worcestershire, Humber and North Yorkshire, Kent and Medway, Bath and North East Somerset, Swindon and Wiltshire, Cornwall and the Isles of Scilly, Devon, Dorset, and Somerset).

 Diagnosed prevalence